By Anna Sophie » Home Decor » The Ultimate Guide On How To Style A Grey Sofa In Your Living Room (+17 Stunning Ideas)

 Is your gray sofa a little too dreary and you’re looking for a splash of color beyond cushions and blankets?
 How about a colorful side table?

-I think, this little burst of color can make the whole setup feel more dynamic without making it too much.
+I think, this little burst of color can make the whole setup look more dynamic.

 I’d style it with a stack of books, a vase with fresh flowers or a simple lamp what makes it even more an eye-catcher.